Ex-NBA star Chris Herren opening center to combat addiction

 SEEKONK, Mass.
 (AP) — Former NBA star Chris Herren is launching a wellness center aimed at helping people prevent and break free of substance abuse.

-Herren says his new venture, Herren Wellness, will offer life skills coaching, educational workshops, and fitness and nutrition advice.
+Herren says Herren Wellness will offer life skills coaching, educational workshops, and fitness and nutrition advice.

 The native of Fall River is setting up the center in Seekonk, Massachusetts, just over the border from Rhode Island.